-Interactive Brokers, one of America’s largest online brokerages dropped something of a bombshell late last week when it announced that it was to offer ”commission-free trading” from early October with IBKR Lite.
+Interactive Brokers, one of America’s largest online brokerages dropped something of a bombshell late in September 2019 when it announced that it was to offer ”commission-free trading” from early October 2019 with IBKR Lite.

 That news sent shudders through the share prices of other online brokerage businesses in the US, the shares of TD Ameritrade fell by as much as – 6.50% before recovering some composure.

 Interactive Brokers are the latest in a long line of financial service providers to offer free share trading.
 In fact, we looked at this growing trend for zero-commission stock broking early in July 2019.

 However, Interactive Brokers are the first of the major players to make a land grab in this area.

 As Dan Moczulski pointed out these commission-free trading arrangements are viable in the USA because certain market makers and hedge funds are able to pay for flow, effectively buying client orders off of aggregators such as stockbroker Robinhood (and shortly Interactive Brokers) but those type of arrangements do not sit well with regulators in the UK, who perceive a series of conflicts of interest when brokers act in this way.

 What should clients make of this new free stockbroking service from Interactive Brokers?

 Is it unlikely to be the last of its kind?

 You might be tempted to think that you should never look a gift horse in the mouth and that the chance to trade for nothing would be too good to miss.
 But maybe we should just stop to consider a pearl of wisdom from the early days of online marketing, which is that

 “When a service is offered to you, for free, then you are the product”